jadephilipoom/opentitan/doc/security/cryptolib/cryptolib_api.md

 #### AES-GCM

 AES-GCM (Galois/Counter Mode) is used for authenticated encryption of the associated data and provides both confidentiality and authenticity of data.
 Confidentiality using a variation of the AES counter mode and authenticity of the confidential data using a universal hash function that is defined over a binary Galois field.
 GCM can also provide authentication assurance for additional data that is not encrypted.

-Kindly refer to the and the links in the section for more information on AES-GCM mode and its construction.
+Kindly refer to the [block cipher GCM specification][gcm-spec] and the links in the [reference](#reference) section for more information on AES-GCM mode and its construction.

-AES GCM consists of two related functions: An authenticated encryption function to generate a ciphertext and an authentication tag from the plaintext and an authenticated decryption function to verify the tag and to recover the plaintext forem the ciphertext.
+AES-GCM consists of two related functions:
+- an authenticated encryption function to generate a ciphertext and an authentication tag from the plaintext, and
+- an authenticated decryption function to verify the tag and to recover the plaintext from the ciphertext.

-In addition, we expose the internal GHASH and GCTR operation that GCM relies upon (from , section 6.4).
+In addition, we expose the internal GHASH and GCTR operation that GCM relies upon (from [NIST SP800-38D][gcm-spec], section 6.4).
 This allows flexibility for use-cases that need custom GCM constructs: for example, we do not provide AES-GCM in streaming mode here because it encourages decryption and processing of unauthenticated data, but some users may need it for compatibility purposes.
 Additionally, the GHASH operation can be used to construct GCM with block ciphers other than AES.

-##### GCM - Authenticated Encryption
+##### GCM - Authenticated Encryption and Decryption

 {{#header-snippet sw/device/lib/crypto/include/aes.h otcrypto_aes_encrypt_gcm }}

-##### GCM - Authenticated Decryption

 {{#header-snippet sw/device/lib/crypto/include/aes.h otcrypto_aes_decrypt_gcm }}

 ##### GCM - GHASH and GCTR